xiviwo/WatirDemo/README.md

 Watir and Cucumber Example Demo
 ============
 Watir and cucumber is very nice web automation test tool to work with, here I would provide as simple demo application based on official watir example.
+It will opens up a firefox browser, navigate to 'http://bit.ly/watir-example', fill in the form and submit, and user should be able to see response text with 'Your response has been recorded.'.

 ##Output
 ```bash